sergiy79/codecombat/Artisan-Home.md

 Welcome [Artisans](http://codecombat.com/contribute/artisan)!
 This wiki is the main documentation on how to use the CodeCombat editors to build the levels of your dreams.
 If you don't like reading, go ahead and watch [this](https://vimeo.com/codecombat/mirage-maker) screencast instead.

-If you want to earn money from buildings levels, go check out the [[Chief Artisan Level Audition]] wiki page.

 ####Reading Material

 ######General